eecs280staff/eecs280runestone/_sources/14_managing_dynamic_memory/main.rst

    - :.*ok.*: Correct!
 (The set will internally store the inserted numbers in a dynamic array and its destructor will clean that up.)
      :.*: Try again
-   - :.*memory *leak.*: Correct!
+   - :.*memory leak.*: Correct!
 (The set's destructor can clean up its own internal memory when it is destroyed, but the problem is the set itself is never destroyed since it's created with :code:`new` but never freed with :code:`delete`.)
      :.*: Try again
-   - :.*memory *leak.*: Correct!
+   - :.*memory leak.*: Correct!
 (The set can clean up the dynamic array it uses to store the pointers to the :code:`2` and :code:`3`, but it only cleans up that array - it doesn't know to clean up the objects created with :code:`new` in :code:`main()`.)
      :.*: Try again
    - :.*ok.*: Correct!
 (The set itself is created on the heap and cleaned up with :code:`delete`, and the internal array it uses is also cleaned up when its destructor is called as a result of the :code:`delete`.)
      :.*: Try again

 .. admonition:: Walkthrough

-   .. reveal:: ch13_03_revealwt_memory_leaks
+   .. reveal:: ch14_03_revealwt_dynamic_resource_invariants

-      .. youtube:: TODO
+      .. youtube:: 6s5tvv3aDE4
-         :divid: ch13_03_wt_memory_leaks
+         :divid: ch14_03_wt_dynamic_resource_invariants
          :height: 315
          :width: 560
          :align: center